 Cool off from the humid DC summer heat with a cruise along the Potomac River, one of DC’s central waterways.

 This 90-minute excursion is a great opportunity to sight-see along the waterfront, with chances to photograph all your favorite landmarks and sites from the Kennedy Center to the Washington Monument and many more.

-Getting In: Washington Monuments Cruise tickets are available as an option with the Washington DC Explorer Pass.
+Getting In: Washington Monuments Cruise tickets are available as an option with the Go Washington DC pass.